 Leila was also selected to undertake a leadership in law programme and an Externship with UN Women during which she spent time working at UN Headquarters New York on peace and security matters relating to UN Women's role on the Security Council.
 Leila also undertakes pro bono projects with international law and human rights organisations based in the UK, Canada, and USA.
-Leila's thesis for her first Master of Laws focused on Article 8 of the European Convention on Human Rights, the Protection of Freedoms Bill, data protection laws and the State's use of surveillance.
+Leila's first Master of Laws focused on Article 8 of the European Convention on Human Rights, the then 'Protection of Freedoms Bill' and the State's use of surveillance.